 We address these questions within the context of an unbalanced growing economy, India, that is undergoing fundamental changes in the structure of production and employment.
-We build a two-sector overlapping generations (OLG) neoclassical growth model calibrated to India.
-The two sectors are an agriculture sector and a modern (nonagriculture) sector that merges the manufacturing and service sectors together.
-In our model, all individuals work when young and retire when old.
-Individuals pay taxes on their labor income in both sectors, and receive an excise subsidy for the consumption of agriculture products.
+We build a two sector OLG neoclassical growth model calibrated to India.
+The two sectors are "agriculture" and a modern "non-agriculture" sector that merges the manufacturing and service sectors together.1 All individuals work when young and are retired when old.
+Individuals pay taxes on their labor income in both sectors, and receive an excise subsidy that subsidizes consumption of agriculture products.
 The remaining tax revenues are allocated as infrastructure investments across both sectors.
-In each sectoral production technology, the stock of public infrastructure is a productive input, and is combined with sector specific capital and labor in accordance with a constant elasticity of scale (CES) production function.
+In each sectoral production technology the stock of public infrastructure is a productive input, and is combined with sector specific capital and labor in accordance with a CES production function.
 Public and private capital can be complements or substitutes.
-To incorporate the drag on modern sector output because of the presence of labor laws, we subtract a term that increases proportionately with the amount of labor employed in the modern sector.
-We think of this loss occurring because of bureaucratic problems related to a large labor force in the modern sector.
+To incorporate the "drag" on modern sector output because of the presence of labor laws we subtract a term that increases proportionately with the size of labor employed in the modern sector.
+We think of this loss occurring because of bureaucratic problems related to a large labor size in the modern sector.
 Labor and capital are assumed to be perfectly mobile across sectors.

 Given this setup, we show that exogenous fiscal policies (sectoral taxes and subsidies) and labor market frictions can play an important role in misallocating factors of production, which affects potential growth.
-Since less misallocation would suggest that the economy can produce more with the same factors of production and production technology, policy reforms that induce greater efficiency are key to understanding India's growth and growth potential.
+Since less misallocation would suggest that the economy can produce more with the same factors of production and production technology, policy reforms that induce higher efficiency are key to understanding India's growth and growth potential.